cpinitiative/ide/README.md

 # Realtime Collaborative IDE

-A realtime collaborative IDE with code execution, input/output, and built-in USACO submissions.
+A realtime collaborative IDE with code execution, intellisense, and built-in USACO submissions.
 Designed primarily for Competitive Programming and USACO, with mobile support for coding on the go.

 This IDE is built and maintained by [Nathan Wang](https://github.com/thecodingwizard) and [Benjamin Qi](https://github.com/bqi343/), and is part of the [Competitive Programming Initiative](https://joincpi.org/).